lnls-sirius/docker-epics-archiver-composed/README.md

 ## Deployment with Docker Compose

+### Environment file

+Define the environment variables in `lnls-epics-archiver.env` to set any EPICS preferences up. `CERTIFICATE_PASSWORD`, `CONNECTION_NAME` and `CONNECTION_PASSWORD` need to be changed to reflect the certificate password and LDAP binding address and password, respectively.
+Edit `docker-compose.yml` with its right location.

+### Persistent data folders

+Edit `docker-compose.yml` replacing all persistent data locations in all `volume` sections.

 ### Changing subnet IPv4 addresses

 Change each container's IP address, as decribed in `https://docs.docker.com/compose/compose-file/#ipam` and `https://github.com/docker/compose/issues/2582`.